Divekick is an independent Fighting Game co-developed by Adam "Keits" Heart's One True Game Studios and Iron Galaxy Studios.

 - Curb-Stomp Battle: Win against someone four rounds in a row, and the screen will show a message saying "Fraud Detection Warning."
 Win, and the message changes into "Fraud Detected"; lose and it changes to "Detection Averted" before disappearing the following round.
 Allowing a 4-4 tie after setting off Fraud Detection has the game show the message "Choke Detection Warning" instead.

-- Ditto Fighter: Kenny is a Mokujinner variant, where has access to all of the character's divekicks (excluding Uncle Sensei's alternate divekick), but he also has his own techniques.
+- Ditto Fighter: Kenny is a Mokujinner variant, where has access to all of the character's divekicks (excluding Uncle Sensei's alternate divekick, of which it's a plot event in Kenny's story), but he also has his own techniques.

 - Diving Kick: The core mechanic.